Skysuites @ Anson: Background

-Construction started in 2010 and ended in 2014.
+Construction started in 2011 and ended in 2014.
 The structure is primarily made from poured concrete and steel.
-The building is 250 m (820 ft) tall and is 2,788.1 m2 (30,011 sq ft).
+The building is 250 m tall and has a 2,788.1 m2 footprint.
 It is tied for the 7th tallest building in Singapore.
 The building is primarily a condominium with restaurants scattered throughout the complex.
-The suites are very luxurious and even a small unit can cost millions.
-The leasehold of the condominium is 99-years.
+The leasehold of the condominium is 99 years.